ai2cm/fv3net/.github/pull_request_template.md

-Motivation: Short description of why the PR is needed in sentence form.
+Description: Short description of why the PR is needed and how it satisfies those requirements, in sentence form.

-Description: Short description of changes in sentence form.

 Added public API:
 - symbol (e.g. `vcm.my_function`) and optional description of changes or why they are needed